Dynamic Structural Operational Semantics: Exemplifying MSOS for the language

 \subsection{Comparison with \proteusSrcLang}

-By now we have reached the language \proteusSrcLang\ of \cite{StoyleHBSN07mutatis} (omitting reference constructs).
+By now we have reached the language \proteusSrcLang\ of \cite{StoyleHBSN07mutatis} (omitting reference constructs, which could be added following \cite[Sec.4.2]{mosses99concurrentML}).
 We add the upgrade construct in Section~\ref{subsec_DSOS_proteus}.
 We have used single variable identifiers above, but this can be easily generalized to lists.
 Moreover, since we investigate only semantic aspects in this paper (i.e., no typing systems), we assume only syntactically correct programs, including static typing.
 Discussions about typing over MSOS and DSOS are relegated to Section~\ref{sec_typing_proteus}.

 The transition rules that we gave for \proteusSrcLang\ used a label category formed of three components: \cat{S}, \cat{F}, and \cat{R}.
 In \cite{StoyleHBSN07mutatis} the semantics of \proteusSrcLang\ keeps all these information in one single structure called \textit{heap}.
 The separation of this structure that we took does not impact the resulting semantic object obtained for \proteusSrcLang\ in \cite[Fig.12]{StoyleHBSN07mutatis}.